DavidPVaz/rest-api/README.md

 - RESTful API built with Express.
 Data persisted in a PostgreSQL database
 - To replicate:
     1. generate your own tls credentials and store them in `config/tls`
     2. set your own environment variables in a `.env` file in root dir.
-7 variables are used in this project: PORT, NODE_ENV, DB_URI, SMTP_HOST, SMTP_PORT, SMTP_USER, SMTP_PASS
+8 variables are used in this project: PORT, NODE_ENV, DB_URI, SMTP_HOST, SMTP_PORT, SMTP_USER, SMTP_PASS, SMTP_FAKE_MAIL

 ## Layered architecture for proper separation of concerns